ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}

-requirements (required, array):
+authorizations (required, array):
-: The requirements that the client needs to fulfill before the requested certificate can be granted (for pending applications).
-For final applications, the requirements that were met.
-Each entry is a dictionary with parameters describing the requirement (see below).
+: For pending applications, the authorizations that the client needs to complete before the requested certificate can be granted (see
+{{identifier-authorization}}).
+For final applications, the authorizations that were completed.
+Each entry is a dictionary with parameters describing the
+authorization:

+  status (required, string):
+  : The status of the authorization.
+This field MUST have the same value as it does in the underlying authorization object.

+  url (required, string):
+  : A URL from which the authorization can be fetched with a GET request.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this